zivlakmilos/magicbook/README.md

 }
 ```

-You can also override this for a particular format.
+You can also override this for a particular build.

 ```json
 {